danpoynor/danpoynorcom-django/README.md

 <details>
   <summary>Click to expand</summary>

-- [x] ~Add a robots.txt file.~
+- [ ] Write more tests
-- [ ] Need to cross check links to make sure urls match up:
+- [ ] Make sure urls match up:
   - [WGET Sitemap](http://localhost:8000/wget_sitemap/)
   - [sitemap.xml](http://localhost:8000/sitemap.xml)
   - [SEO audit](http://localhost:8000/website-seo-overview/)
-- [ ] Populate MediaType column in Project Items table.
-  - [ ] Filter ProjectItems by MediaType on MediaTypeProjectsListView page, possible other places.
-  - [ ] May need to refactor schema so other taxonomies are also associated with ProjectItems instead of Projects.
-- [ ] Automate the steps in the 'Use `wget` To Generate Static Files' section above.
+- [ ] Evaluate automating the steps in the section 'Use `wget` To Generate Static Files' above.
-- [ ] Automate adding the `sitemap.xml`, `robots.txt`, `favicon.ico` files to the `docs/` directory.
+- [ ] Evaluate automating adding the `sitemap.xml`, `robots.txt`, `favicon.ico` files to the `docs/` directory.
+- [ ] Add concept matrix project item to the portfolio.
+- [ ] Update images to high res in the portfolio.
+- [ ] Add some cool `view-transition` animations.
+- [ ] Add info on how to view Flash projects in the portfolio.

 </details>